appiahadjei/SQL-Employee-Data-Analytics-Queries/README.md

-# SQL Queries Portfolio
+# SQL Employee Data Analytics Queries

 ## Overview

 This repository contains a series of SQL Server queries designed to analyze and extract insights from employee data.
 The queries are based on datasets from [Employee Dataset(All in One)](https://www.kaggle.com/datasets/ravindrasinghrana/employeedataset/data).
-The dataset includes four components and I used three of the components:
+The dataset includes four components, of which three of the components were used:

 1. **Employee Data**: A simulated dataset reflecting employee details and organizational structure, designed for HR and data analysis tasks.
 2. **Training/Development Data**: Information about employee participation in training and development programs, capturing various metrics related to training activities.
 3. **Employee Engagement Survey Data**: Survey results providing insights into employee engagement, satisfaction, and work-life balance.

-### Datasets
+## Datasets

 **Employee Data**:
 - **Employee ID**: Unique identifier for each employee.